trungly-dev/trungly-dev/README.md

 - 👀 I’m interested in React and React Native
 - 🌱 I’m currently learning Artificial Intelligence
 - 💞️ I’m looking to collaborate on AI Projects
-- 📫 Reaching me on git-hub or email lykientrung@gmail.com
+- 📫 Reaching me on git-hub